It's hot! Here are clever Ways to Make Summer Meals Quick and Easy. Keep your house cool and budget in check with these simple ideas.

 Your Crock-Pot is not only for the winter months!
 A crockpot will generate less heat, so your kitchen doesn't become sweltering hot.
 It also allows you to cook while you're away, busy chasing kids around, or, if you're lucky, out by the pool.

 Just place your ingredients in the crock pot in the morning, and they'll be ready to eat when dinner time rolls around.

 Make staple items like sauces or soups in large amounts ahead of time.
 These can be frozen and then taken out of the freezer when needed.

 Batch cooking saves so much time and energy.
 There's nothing easier than defrosting a sauce and serving it over pasta, rice, or quinoa for a quick meal.

 Use Your Grill

-Summer wouldn’t be complete without firing up the grill!
-Not only does it keep your house cool to use your outdoor grill, it can take less than 20 minutes to prepare your meal.
+Summer wouldn't be complete without firing up the grill!
+It keeps your house cool to use your outdoor grill, but it can also take less than 20 minutes to prepare your meal.

 Salad is Your Friend

 Eat a variety of salads during the summer months.
 Salads are generally quick and easy to make.